opsdroid/opsdroid/docs/connectors/slack.md

 ```

 ## Get messages from History
-Sometimes you need to search trough the history of a channel.
+Sometimes you need to search through the history of a channel.
 For this you can use the `search_history_messages` method from the slack connector which returns all the messages on a specified range of time.

 ```python
 from opsdroid.skill import Skill